Muhammad-Shurrab/WanderLog/README.md

-## What are the added features of SkyLine?
+## What are the added features of WanderLog?

 1. Sign up & Log-in.